syncfusion-content/blazor-docs/blazor/maps/legend.md

 ### Hiding desired legend items

 Use the [ShowLegend](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsColorMapping.html#Syncfusion_Blazor_Maps_MapsColorMapping_ShowLegend) property in the [MapsShapeColorMapping](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsShapeColorMapping.html) to show or hide the desired legend items in Maps.
-If the [ShowLegend](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsColorMapping.html#Syncfusion_Blazor_Maps_MapsColorMapping_ShowLegend) property is set to **false**, the legend item will be hidden, otherwise it will be visible.
+If the [ShowLegend](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsColorMapping.html#Syncfusion_Blazor_Maps_MapsColorMapping_ShowLegend) property is set to **false**, the legend item will be hidden. otherwise, it will be visible.

 ```cshtml
 @using Syncfusion.Blazor.Maps